 A mother that sustains a maternal injury or learns that her child has sustained a birth injury should be aware that the State of Pennsylvania has a strict filing deadline for personal injury lawsuits due to the statute of limitations.
 The statute of limitations law imposes a time limit on how long a potential plaintiff has to file a civil claim with a court of law.

 The filing deadline imposed by the statute of limitations could vary depending on the circumstances of a plaintiff’s case and the laws of the state.
 Many people are unaware that the statute of limitations could change from state to state, which means that you may have more time to file a certain type of civil lawsuit in New Jersey than you would have in Pennsylvania.
-That is why it is important to work with an experienced birth injury lawyer that understands the law in the state where you need to file your case.

 A birth injury lawsuit would fall under the umbrella of a medical malpractice claim.
 In Pennsylvania, the statute of limitations for a medical malpractice lawsuit is two years from the date of the injury.
 Pennsylvania also follows the discovery rule for medical malpractice, which means that the filing deadline may not begin until the victim discovers the injury or should have discovered the injury.
 For example, if a mother did not discover their child’s injury until they began to miss developmental milestones, the mother would have two years from the date of discovery to file their case with a court of law.